 Boeing is a successful aerospace manufacturer that was founded in 1916.

-The American company has grown to be one of the largest in the aerospace market.
+The American company has become one of the largest in the aerospace market.

-The company is responsible for the design, manufacturing, and sale of aerospace equipment.
+The company is responsible for designing, manufacturing, and selling aerospace equipment.

 Among the products that it sells include airplanes, rockets, satellites, missiles, and rotorcraft.